rasulkarimov/kubernetes-installer/README.md

 This playbook configures local RPM repositories for all servers.
 Based on the variables defined in group vars, either a local repository on the admin node or public repositories will be configured.
 For local repo installation 00_download_rpm_packages.sh have to be compleated before.
 ![alt text](png/image-3.png)

-It is also advisable to manually configure the local default repositories from the Linux base image, which can be mounted, and a repository can be configured for that mount.
+It is also advisable to configure the local default repositories from the Linux base image, which can be mounted, and a repository can be configured for that mount.
+The repository created by Ansible can be used for reference.
 For more information, [refer here](https://upspir.com/setting-up-a-local-yum-repository/).

 **02_hosts_predeploy_config.yml**